-- (a) Applicants for a masseur or masseuse permit may substitute one year's continuous experience as a masseur or masseuse in lieu of a requirement of a diploma or certificate of graduation from a recognized school or other institution of learning wherein the method and work of massage is taught.
+(a) Applicants for a masseur or masseuse permit may substitute one year's continuous experience as a masseur or masseuse in lieu of a requirement of a diploma or certificate of graduation from a recognized school or other institution of learning wherein the method and work of massage is taught.
 Such masseur or masseuse must obtain an affidavit attesting to such experience from the owner of the establishment where the continuous year of experience occurred.
-If, after diligent effort, the masseur or masseuse is unable to obtain an affidavit from the owner, such masseur or masseuse may submit an affidavit from a person who has first hand knowledge of his or her continuous year of experience. - (b) Qualified instructions in the art of massage shall not be required to obtain a masseur or masseuse permit unless such instructor engages in the practice of massage.
+If, after diligent effort, the masseur or masseuse may submit an affidavit from a person who has first hand knowledge of his or her continuous year of experience.

+(b) Qualified instructions in the art of massage shall not be required to obtain a masseur or masseuse permit unless such instructor engages in the practice of massage.